JayWitt/AzureResourceGraph/README.md

 # AzureResourceGraph
-Jay's notes on Azure Resource Graph (https://azure.microsoft.com/en-us/features/resource-graph/)
+Listed below are some queries that can be used to collect important information about an Azure environment via Azure Resource Graph (https://azure.microsoft.com/en-us/features/resource-graph/)

 Details | Query